-It’s no secret that having immediate access to timely, actionable data can help improve profitability of trailer operations, the cost associated with rolling out new trailer tracking technology such as a semi trailer GPS tracker has traditionally held some trucking companies from moving forward.
-Fortunately, communication networks and devices have become both more reliable and affordable over the past few years, making it more technically feasible and financially viable for trucking companies to capture and transmit data in real-time in order to make their assets smarter, more visible and connected.
+It’s no secret that having immediate access to timely, actionable data can help improve profitability of trailer operations.
+However, the cost associated with rolling out new trailer tracking technology such as a semi trailer GPS tracker has traditionally held some trucking companies back from pulling the trigger.
+Fortunately, communication networks and associated telematics devices have both become far more reliable and affordable over the past few years, making it more technically feasible and financially viable for trucking companies to capture and transmit data in real-time in order to make their assets smarter, more visible and connected.

 1. Keep Trailers Moving

 A trailer parked or idle can cost fleet owners an average of $448 to $760 a day.
 Without real-time reports disclosing where trailers are and what they are doing, operators are at a disadvantage and at a loss as they search for their idle assets.
 There simply isn’t enough information to assess fleet performance to make quick decisions about fleet optimization, putting fleet managers behind the curve.

 With real-time visibility, a semi trailer GPS tracker delivers the right data at the right time to help carriers improve productivity in the short and over the long-term.
-Status reports show fleet managers where trailers are, whether they are out of operation, on the road or unloading at a customer’s dock or being used for storage, enabling dispatch to make informed decisions on how to properly assign drivers to trailers.
+Status reports show fleet managers where trailers are, whether they are out of operation, on the road, unloading at a customer’s dock or being used for storage, enabling dispatch to make informed decisions on how to properly assign drivers to trailers.
 In addition, automatic alerts can be set up to notify dispatch of status changes such as when a trailer has been loaded or unloaded to help companies streamline load/unload cycles, optimize dispatch operation and improve turn times.

 Over time, asset data collected via telematics provides the opportunity to develop better business practices and improve productivity and capacity per truck by delivering analytics trends that fleet managers can study to find any weaknesses in their operations.
-As the efficiency of each trailer goes up so do the carrier’s profit margins.
+As the efficiency of each trailer goes up, so do the carrier’s profit margins.

 As a capital-intensive business, it is essential for carriers to use assets to their full capacity.
 This is especially true when market conditions make it difficult for fleet managers to order new trucks and trailers.
 If a trailer pool is too large, there is a higher chance of trailers sitting at yards instead of being on the road making money.
 Each idle minute reduces the return on investment of the asset and can result in resource bloat.
 On the other hand, if a trailer pool is too small, carriers may experience a shortage of trailers in order to efficiently meet customer demand.
 Alternatively, too few trailers can mean that drivers are waiting longer than necessary to start deliveries, which can have an adverse effect on driver retention

 3. Automate Trailer Inventory Reports